 Despite your best efforts, bounced emails can — and will — happen from time to time; it’s simply a part of the email marketing process.
 However, just because email bounces come with the territory sometimes, it doesn’t mean that these unwanted occurrences have to derail your digital marketing campaign.

 With a proper understanding of what causes hard and soft bounces, as well as a smart game plan in place for counteracting these problems, there’s no reason to fear for your sender reputation and campaign success.
 To help you eradicate the threat of bounced emails from your upcoming inbox campaigns, let’s take some time to talk about the top five reasons behind these bounces, and what you can do to put an end to these problems for good.

 You Don’t Have the Right Email Contact Information

-According to the Houston Chronicle’s B. Steele, one of the main issues causing email bounces is failing to have the right contact information on hand.
-As unexciting as this explanation may seem initially, the truth of the matter is that simple typos in an email address and other minute administrative errors can wreak havoc on your ability to avoid bounced messages.
+According to The Houston Chronicle, one of the main issues causing email bounces is failing to have correct contact information.
+As unexciting as this explanation may seem, the truth of the matter is that simple typos in an email address and other minute administrative errors can wreak havoc on your ability to avoid bounced messages.

 Fortunately, the fix for this issue is simple and straightforward.
-Regularly pruning bounced message recipients from your list and giving your contacts the ability to update and confirm their email address information as needed can negate much of the threat that comes with incorrect or inaccurate membership data.
+Firstly, regularly pruning bounced message recipients from your list is crucial.
+As well, giving contacts the ability to update their email information can negate the risks of incorrect membership data.

 The Person on the Other Side of the Screen Is Dormant